Admissions for Mercy School of Nursing

 Transfer of Credits

-Credits are permitted to be transferred to MHSN at the time of entry into the program.
-Credits obtained from other institutions following admission will not be accepted.
+Credits are permitted to be transferred to MHSN prior to enrollment into the program.
+Credits obtained from other institutions following enrollment will not be accepted.

 - Courses must have been taken within the past 5 years from an accredited college or university.